boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 * Applications can send/receive data at a rate beyond the CIR up to the PIR when the network is not congested.
 If network feedback (e.g., packet loss or delay) indicates congestion, the application can scale back to the CIR.
 Otherwise, it can use the PIR for temporary throughput boosts.
 * Applications can send/receive short-term bursts of data that exceed the committed burst size CBS up to the PBS if there is no congestion.
 This is useful for scenarios where short, high-throughput bursts are needed.
 * Applications can ensure that their sending rate never exceeds the PIR and that their short-term bursts of traffic never exceeds PBS.
-* The throughput advice can feed mechanisms such as {{Section 4.4.2 of ?RFC7661}} or {{Section 7.8 of ?RFC9002}} to control the maximum burst size.
 * Applications can send/receive data at different rates for reliable and unreliable traffic (reliable could map to Queue-Building (QB) and unreliable could map to Non-Queue-Building (NQB)) by mapping reliability flag.
 One of the ways for application to make reliability markings visible is by following, e.g., the considerations in {{Section 4 of ?I-D.ietf-tsvwg-nqb}}.
+* The throughput advice can feed mechanisms such as {{Section 4.4.2 of ?RFC7661}} or {{Section 7.8 of ?RFC9002}} to control the maximum burst size.

 # Security Considerations

-As discussed in {{sec-uc}}, the throughout advice assist networks to soften overloads during DDoS attacks, in paricular.
-Of course, other mechanisms are enabled by networks to protect against overload (e.g., DDoS mitigation {{?RFC8811}}).
+As discussed in {{sec-uc}}, sharing a throughout advice assists networks to soften overloads during DDoS attacks, in paricular.
+Of course, other mechanisms should be enabled by networks to protect against overload (e.g., DDoS mitigation {{?RFC8811}}).

 An attacker who has the ability to change the throughput advice objects exchanged over a network attachment may: